error-27/mazerunner/README.md

 ## The Maze
 - The maze is constructed out of valid command characters.
 - It is always closed in and must contain an `S`.
 - Any unreachable areas will not be read and can be considered comments.
+It is recommended to place comments underneath the maze though so the start position is never selected from a comment.
 - Each character in the maze executes an instruction, except some like `+`.

 ## Data